Found objects: Laboratory slabs [2007]

 rather than shoulders opening.

-There are two ways of describing, and experiencing, the same move.
+and experiencing, the same move.

-The idea is to experience familiar movements
+The aim is to experience familiar movements

-in unexpected ways
+in unexpected ways,

 In response to the glass blocks,